Wbrta/xjb_lib/README.md

 | shell/connect.sh | connect host easily | 2018.7.15 |

 ## Others
-The `test` folder is a test folder.
+The `test` folder is a test folder.</br>
-Any file I have not listed above was not completed.
+Any file I have not listed above was not completed.</br>
-I will complete them in some days.
+I will complete them in some days.</br>
 By the way, my English is very poor.
-So if you find any mistake in this file, please forgive me.
+So if you find any mistake in this file, please forgive me.</br>
-Or you can tell me by mail to <wuxueyang96@gmail.com>.
+Or you can tell me by mail to <wuxueyang96@gmail.com>.</br>
-Thank you very much.
+Thank you very much.</br>